 AEGEE provides learning opportunities for the development of its members through non-formal education and informal learning.
-By participating in trainings courses, workshops, and active involvement in the organisation, our members improve their competences (such as leadership skills, communication skills and team management) which will be useful for their future.
+By participating in training courses, workshops, and active involvement in the organisation, our members improve their competences (such as leadership, communication and team management skills) which will be useful for their future.

 European Schools and Training Events

-Most of AEGEE’s training events are organised by the AEGEE Academy, in cooperation with other AEGEE bodies who are experts in certain fields such as committees of project teams.
+Most of AEGEE’s training events are organised by AEGEE Academy, in cooperation with other AEGEE bodies who are experts in certain fields.
 These training events are called European Schools.
-The events focus on a certain theme or topic, for example project management, public relations or fundraising.
-During these events, participants get a chance to understand how non-governmental organisations operate, and at the same time develop their skills.
-Diverse training methods, which include lectures, workshops and case studies, create the perfect environment for fast knowledge absorption among the trainees.
-Along with European Schools, AEGEEans can also attend trainings and develop their skills at events such as Local Training Courses 1 and 2 (LTC), Regional Training Courses (RTC) and Network Meetings (NWM).
+European Schools focus on a certain topic, for example, project management, public relations or fundraising.
+During training courses, participants get a chance to develop their skills.
+Diverse training methods, which include case studies, simulations and workshops create an environment for fast learning among the trainees.
+Along with European Schools, AEGEEans can also attend other training courses and develop their skills at events such as Local Training Courses, Regional Training Courses (RTC).

 Forum for Discussion

 AEGEE provides a space for young Europeans to discuss and exchange different points of view with a European perspective, in order to find a common ground.
 This exchange of ideas happens in all our activities but a special place for them is our Working groups, conferences and General Assemblies.